Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Dosing in patients with hepatic impairment: Decreased dosing may be required in patients with hepatic impairment.

-- Other nucleoside reverse transcriptase inhibitors (NRTIs): Zidovudine should not be administered in combination with stavudine because of virologic antagonism.
+- Other nucleoside reverse transcriptase inhibitors (NRTIs): Zidovudine should not be administered in combination with stavudine because of in vitro virologic antagonism.

-- Bone marrow suppressive/cytotoxic agents including ganciclovir, interferon alpha, and ribavirin: These agents may increase the hematologic toxicity of zidovudine.
+- Bone marrow suppressive/cytotoxic agents including ganciclovir, valganciclovir, interferon alfa, and ribavirin: These agents may increase the hematologic toxicity of zidovudine.

 - Less common (more severe): Myopathy (associated with prolonged use), myositis, and liver toxicity.
 Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported.
 Fat maldistribution.